-Since 2018 key ad-hoc performances are held in and outside the square adjoining the church with specific site installations as when curating an art show.
-A team of local artists has installed artworks and has worked together under the coordination of Flavia D’Aiello, a storyteller, puppet master and producer responding to an art call launched by the group association Blam.
-The living performances have built interactions and reflective relations among performers, a double-bass, video makers, ballerinas, illustrators and designers, as well as architects.
-Artists and assistants have installed the artworks on site, and the technicians set up the lighting and technical equipment exhibiting how culture enters into action while simultaneously proposing a connection to the topics of love and death in line with the symbolic meaning of the church.
-Contrary to idea that curatorial activities are only interested in large budgetary works, candles lighting a temporary pottery exhibition in the square adjoining the church demonstrate the willingness to arrange a lot with very little, warning us on the theme of abandoned souls (so-called “anime pezzentelle”).
+Since 2018, there have been many key ad-hoc performances within and outside the square adjoining the church, with specific site installations as when curating an art show.
+A team of local artists installed artworks and worked together with the coordination of Flavia D’Aiello, a storyteller, puppet master, and producer responding to an art call launched by a group named Blam.
+The live performances led to interactions and reflective relations among performers, a double-bass, video makers, ballerinas, illustrators and designers, as well as architects.
+Artists and assistants installed artworks on the site, and technicians set up lighting and technical equipment exhibiting how culture enters into action, while simultaneously proposing a connection to the topics of love and death in line with the symbolic meaning of the church.
+Contrary to the idea that curatorial activities are focused only on large budgetary works, candles lighting up a temporary pottery exhibition in the square adjoining the church demonstrate a willingness to arrange a lot with very little, a warning based on the theme of abandoned souls (so-called anime pezzentelle).

-The idea of using artworks as a tool to activate participatory processes for regaining spaces in the collective urban imagination also exists in the creation of the “Museo Luminoso Diffuso”, a Luminous Museum spread all over the city, starting from the ex-church of the “Morticelli”.
-The aim of the project is to build a map of interventions able to bring light to abandoned and neglected places, maybe in popular quarters, traditionally seen as the “anomalous” localities of the city, and to examine how such images may change through the redefinition of urban space.
+The idea of using artworks as a tool to activate participatory processes for regaining spaces in the collective urban imagination is also part of the creation of the “Museo Luminoso Diffuso,” a Luminous Museum spread across the city, starting from the former church of the “Morticelli.”
+The aim of the project is to build a map of interventions to bring light to abandoned and neglected places, maybe in popular quarters, traditionally seen as the “anomalous” localities of the city, and to examine how such images may change through the redefinition of urban space.

-In a similar fashion and without the fear of attributing new spatial experiences, the intervention “Lumina Minervae” in the Minerva Garden creates an unusual scenography and crafts a stage of lights, images, costumes and sounds to represent the history of the Salernitan Medical School.
+In a similar fashion and without the fear of attributing new spatial experiences, the intervention “Lumina Minervae” in the Minerva Garden creates an unusual scenography and crafts a stage of lights, images, costumes, and sounds to represent the history of the Salernitan Medical School.

+Projects under investigation

-The Giardino della Minerva (Minerva Garden), a 12th century terraced therapeutic botanical garden, is not exactly the first place that many visitors see when arriving in the city.
-It is indeed located in the highest part of the historic centre of Salerno.
-The Garden was part of the Scuola Medica Salernitana (Salernitan Medical School), considered to be the first medical educational institution in Europe and one of the forerunner universities.
-Salerno has been the home of the Salernitan Medical School since the 10th century.
-More than 300 plant species are grown here, arranged according to the ancient principles of humours (blood, phlegm, black bile and yellow bile) and linked to the fundamental elements (air, water, earth and fire) found in ancient medical literature.
-The temporary light intervention has the fundamental premise to emphasize the timelessness and secrecy of the site and mark the hidden alleys to reach it.
+The Giardino della Minerva (Minerva Garden), a twelfth-century terraced therapeutic botanical garden, is not exactly the first place that visitors see when they arrive in the city.
+It is located in the highest part of the historic center of Salerno.
+The Garden was part of the Scuola Medica Salernitana (Salernitan Medical School), considered to be the first medical educational institution in Europe and a forerunner among universities.
+Salerno has housed the Salernitan Medical School since the tenth century.
+More than 300 plant species are grown here, arranged according to the ancient principles of humors (blood, phlegm, black bile, and yellow bile) and linked to the fundamental elements (air, water, earth, and fire) mentioned in ancient medical literature.
+The fundamental premise of this temporary light intervention is to emphasize the timelessness and secrecy of the site and mark the hidden alleys to reach it.